Avoid these holiday motoring traps

 If you do receive such a fine in the post, you will be entitled to challenge it in the same way you would a UK charge, but clearly this is likely to be a more complicated process.

-Legally speaking, however, a fine such as this can not be enforced in Britain in the same way as a UK-issued fine: foreign authorities can not ask the British judiciary to help them get their money.
+Legally speaking, however, a fine such as this can’t be enforced in Britain in the same way as a UK-issued fine: foreign authorities can’t ask the British judiciary to help them get their money.

-Motoring lawyer Jeanette Miller, senior partner of Geoffrey Miller Solicitors, says: “The long and the short of it is that, a foreign speeding ticket alone is probably not recognised in the UK at the moment.”
+Motoring lawyer Jeanette Miller, managing director of Geoffrey Miller Solicitors, says: “The long and the short of it is that, a foreign speeding ticket alone is probably not recognised in the UK at the moment.”

-Should you tell your insurer about any foreign speeding fines when your car insurance policy comes up for renewal?
+Should you tell your insurer about any foreign driving offences?

-“Similarly, you won't have earned any points and the fine won't be in sterling.”
+Also, you won't have earned any points either, and the fines won't be in sterling.

-It is worth checking the small print on your policy to see what your insurer’s view is on disclosing speeding fines: if in doubt, give the company a call to explain what has happened, although as Crowder suggests, its computer systems may simply be unable to process the information.
+It is worth checking the small print on your policy to see what your insurer’s view is on disclosing speeding fines: if in doubt, give the company a call to explain what has happened, although, its computer systems may simply be unable to process the information.